 - Get vaccinated.
 If possible, get vaccinated against infections.
 There is a flu vaccine available every year, and the COVID-19 vaccine is now in distribution.
 These vaccines can help protect you and your loved ones from contracting and spreading illnesses.

-For more information on how you can reduce the spread of infection, check out our FREE downloadable resource: Caregiver Infection Control Checklist.
-It provides additional measures that can help keep you safe.
+For more information on how you can reduce the spread of infection, reach out to a care team near you.